gitter-badger/Ladoga/README.md

 ## How To Contribute

 If you want to help to develop **Ladoga**, your pull requests are welcome.
 Please follow the `git-flow` notation and make sure that all tests are passed before making a pull-request.

-Btw, every line of code should be covered by tests.
-All warnings should be fixed as well.
+Source code of **Ladoga** is fully covered by unit tests.
+That means that you can check your changes for regressions immadiately.
+Please cover each new line of code by test.